Error analysis of a fully discrete structure-preserving finite element scheme for a diffuse-interface model of tumour growth: SAV-FEM with first-order time discretisation

 We now add \eqref{equ:eps dt theta 2}, \eqref{equ:xi k min xi 2}, and \eqref{equ:dt zeta min zeta}, then estimate each term on the right-hand side of these equations. \ Snapshots of the tumour volume fraction $u$ and the nutrient volume fraction $n$ with mesh-size $h=1/64$ at selected times are shown in Figure~\ref{fig:snapshots u 2d 1} and Figure~\ref{fig:snapshots n 2d 1}, respectively.
 The colour indicates the relative value of the quantity.
 Plots of $e_h(u)$, $e_h(\mu)$, and $e_h(n)$ against $1/h$, with time-step size fixed at $\tau=5\times 10^{-4}$, are shown in Figures~\ref{fig:order u 1}, \ref{fig:order mu 1}, and \ref{fig:order n 1}, respectively.

 The growth of a single circular tumour with a diffuse interface is simulated in this experiment under a large proliferation growth parameter and small chemotaxis parameter.
 The tumour is observed to grow steadily, maintaining its shape.
-Total mass of the tumour and the nutrient is conserved throughout the simulation.
-Both the free energy and the approximated free energy of the system are observed to decay in accordance with the theory, as seen in Figure~\ref{fig:mass energy exp1}.
+Total combined mass of the tumour and the nutrient is conserved throughout the simulation.
+Both the free energy and the modified SAV energy of the system are observed to decay in accordance with the theory, as seen in Figure~\ref{fig:mass energy exp1}.